nerdschoolbergen/build-and-deploy/exercises/exercise-5.md

 :pencil2: Try to open [http://localhost:9601/](http://localhost:9601/) and see that our app is currently running.

 :pencil2: Open Gruntfile.js and locate the `connectConfig` object.
 Notice that the port is assigned as `process.env.PORT || 9601`.
-This means that if the `PORT` _environment variable_ is present, use that value.
-Otherwise default to port 9601.
+This means that if the `PORT` variable is present, use that value.
+Otherwise default to port `9601`.

 In many environments the PORT environment variable is used by convention.
 One of those environments is _Heroku_ which will launch the server listening to a port _provided by Heroku_ instead of 9601.